Richard V. Allen: National Security Advisor (1981–1982)

 In November 1981, while serving as Reagan's National Security Advisor, Allen was accused of receiving a bribe from a Japanese journalist for setting up an interview in January 1981 with First Lady Nancy Reagan.
-In his diary, Ronald Reagan wrote that the Japanese magazine gave cash gifts to people that it interviewed, and that Allen had stepped in to intercept the check to avoid embarrassment for Nancy Reagan, then gave the check to his secretary, who put it in an office safe.
+The Japanese magazine gave cash gifts to people that it interviewed, and that Allen had stepped in to intercept the check to avoid embarrassment for Nancy Reagan, then gave the check to his secretary, who put it in an office safe.
 When Allen changed offices, the check was found left in the safe.
 The FBI cleared everyone involved, and then the Justice Department began its own investigation, and the story was leaked to the press.

 Reagan believed that political sabotage was behind the leaking of the story.
 A classified U.S. government source later revealed that Allen and his Potomac Associates partners were caught soliciting bribes, paid as "consulting fees" from Japanese corporations.
 Japanese security operations reported the crime to the U.S. Embassy in Tokyo and requested the U.S. government quietly handle the removal.
 Although the claims were never proven, Allen was pressured to take a leave of absence.
 On January 4, 1982, he resigned and his position was filled by his deputy, James W. Nance.

 In 1981, Allen said that an unidentified third country, possibly Canada, had passed on an offer of 50 Vietnam War POWs in return for $4 billion.
 In lengthy, closed-door testimony under oath to committee investigators on June 23, 1992, he generally confirmed Hanoi's 1981 offer.
 Allen was asked by a committee staffer, "Soon after taking office, did the Reagan administration become involved in an offer made by the Vietnamese government for the return of live prisoners of war, if you can recall?"

 Allen responded, "This $4 billion figure sticks in my mind, and I remember writing something—I don't know whether it was during a meeting with the president or to him—saying that it would be worth the president's going along and let's have the negotiation…"

 Then Allen was asked, "Do you recall whether the $4 billion was for live American prisoners?
 To which he replied, "Yes, I do if it was $4 billion, it was indeed for live prisoners."
 When asked how many POWs he believed were still being held, he replied, "Dozens, hundreds."

 He later recanted and no other official has supported the statement in public.